isl-org/DeepLagrangianFluids/README.md

 repository and the validation data corresponds to the data used in the paper.

 The DPI dam break data has been generated with the code from the DPI-Nets repo.
+Note that the data has been scaled to match the particle radius used for our method.
+See the ```scripts/dambreak.yaml``` config file for more information on the scale factor.

 The 6k box data is a simplified version of the default data with a constant number of particles and always uses a simple box as environment.